bratpeki/modern-milkytracker-guide/docs/xm.md

 You can set which song order you want to return to.
 The order that the track returns to is called the **repeating song order**.

+## Song title

+Each song has a title, which can be left blank.
+The maximum title length is 20 characters.

 ---

 [>>> TRACKER BASICS](./basics.md)<br>